 - Choose recipes that follow the basic principles of nourishing your pregnant body.

 Now for the breakfast ideas!
-This list contains pregnancy breakfast ideas that are healthy and EASY.
-You will find pregnancy smoothies, oatmeal recipes, egg recipes and so many more healthy breakfast ideas for pregnancy!
+This list contains ideas for breakfast for pregnant women that are healthy and EASY.
+You will find pregnancy smoothies, pregnancy oatmeal recipes, egg recipes and so many more healthy breakfast ideas for pregnancy!

 There are a few easy formulas you can follow to make breakfast with the ingredients you have on hand.

-These recipes are all clean eating, real food breakfast ideas that will give you energy to start your day.
-Many of the recipes are paleo, plant-based and gluten free.
+These recipes are all clean eating, real food breakfast ideas that will give you the energy to start your day.
+Many of the recipes are paleo, plant-based, and gluten free.